 You may, however, be eligible for other tax offsets which you must claim through your tax return.

-Students should therefore consult their CPA Australia registered tax agent to identify if any other tax offsets available.
+Students should therefore consult their CPA Australia-registered tax agent to identify if any other tax offsets are available.

 If your study is directly related to maintaining or improving your skills in your current occupation, or could increase your income from your current employment, you can claim self-education expenses.